About Honors Courses

 *Hybrid Course: Lecture is Online

-The ENVR 1401 Honors course will focus on our impact on the environment, and will go in depth into the discussion of sustainability and finding ways to better manage the already human dominated areas.
+The course will focus on our impact on the environment.
+We will go in depth into the discussion of sustainability and finding ways to better use our resources, particularly energy resources and water.
+We will discuss topics about urbanization and the use of renewable and non-renewable resources.
 The course will emphasize the complexity of environmental issues and how an interdisciplinary approach to the problem is important.

 M 12:00-2:00 pm